 - Fishing accidents

-In ports, far too many accidents occur with cargo and the machinery used to lift and move cargo.
+Far too many accidents occur in ports involving cargo and the machinery used to lift and move it.
 Vehicle accidents are also common in ports.

 For Massachusetts, the most dangerous type of maritime work is commercial fishing.
 Commercial fishermen face some of the most hazardous conditions of any other job.

-The fishing equipment, the processing equipment, the bad weather and rough waters, and long, grueling hours combine to make a workplace conducive to accidents, injuries, and even fatalities.
+The fishing and processing equipment, bad weather and rough waters, and long, grueling hours combine to make a workplace conducive to accidents, injuries, and even fatalities.

 Massachusetts Maritime Accidents